UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 Employee Assistance Program (EAP) is a free confidential service provided by Guidance Resources that can help UCI employees with any personal concerns including relationship concerns and issues related to sex offenses.
 Guidance Resources is available 24 hours a day, seven days a week to assist employees face to face, over the phone, and on-line.
 This service is available at 844.824.3273 or on their website Guidance Resources Online at www.guidanceresources.com and enter UCI’s ID: UCIEAP3

 Office of the Ombudsman provides a safe and comfortable environment to discuss complaints, concerns or problems confidentially.
 The ombudsman acts as an independent, impartial resource.
 The Office of the Ombudsman does not serve as an office of notice or record for the University.
 The office does not conduct formal investigations nor does it maintain or keep records.
-If the ombudsman deems it proper, he or she will refer visitors to the office most appropriate for their concern or complaint.
+If the ombudsman deems it proper, the ombudsman will refer visitors to the office most appropriate for their concern or complaint.
 The Office of the Ombudsman serves all students, faculty, staff and administrators of the UCI community – both on the main campus and at the medical center.
 The Office of the Ombudsman is available during normal business hours.
 Address: 205 MSTB, Irvine, CA 92697 Phone: (949) 824-7256.

 Community Service Programs, Inc. (CSP) provide certified sexual assault counselors 24 hours a day, seven days a week via a rape crisis hotline, to police departments and hospitals, and through two rape crisis centers.
 Comprehensive and confidential services are provided to victims of rape and other sexual assaults, sexually abused children, and their family members.
 CSP programs are also available to help provide victims of partner violence apply for a temporary restraining order, explore options for safe housing, assist in accessing counseling services for themselves and their children, and to provide support during criminal justice system proceedings.
 Address: 1221 East Dyer Rd.
 Suite 120, Santa Ana, CA 92705 Phone: (949) 250-0488, (949) 752-1971. www.cspinc.org